Lye

+Lye is the common name of various alkaline solutions, including soda lye (a solution of sodium hydroxide) and potash lye (a solution of potassium hydroxide).
+Lyes are used as cleaning products, as ingredients in soapmaking, and in various other contexts.

+History

+The word lye derives from the root *lau, meaning to wash (compare lave, lather) and has cognates in all the Germanic languages.
+Traditionally, lye was made by leaching wood ashes in water, creating an alkaline liquor rich in potassium carbonate or potash.
+The alkalinity could be increased by adding slaked lime, which would cause the solute to become potassium hydroxide or caustic potash.

 Uses

 Food

-Lyes are used to cure many types of food, including the traditional Nordic lutefisk, olives (making them less bitter), canned mandarin oranges, hominy, lye rolls, century eggs, pretzels, and bagels.
+Lyes are used to cure many types of food, including olives (making them less bitter), canned mandarin oranges, lye rolls, century eggs, pretzels, candied pumpkins, and bagels.

+Lye is the curing agent and namesake of the traditional Nordic lutefisk, a type of preserved fish.
 They are also used as a tenderizer in the crust of baked Cantonese moon cakes, in "zongzi" (glutinous rice dumplings wrapped in bamboo leaves), in chewy southern Chinese noodles popular in Hong Kong and southern China, and in Japanese ramen noodles.
-They are also used in kutsinta, a type of rice cake from the Philippines together with pitsi-pitsî.
-In Assam, north east India, extensive use is made of a type of lye called khar in Assamese and karwi in Boro which is obtained by filtering the ashes of various banana stems, roots and skin in their cooking and also for curing, as medicine and as a substitute for soap.
+In the Philippines, lye is used in the making of kutsinta, a type of rice cake, and pitsi-pitsî.
+In Assam, extensive use is made of a type of lye called khar in Assamese and karwi in Boro, which is obtained from the ashes of banana stems, roots, and skins.
+It is used in cooking, curing, as medicine, and as a substitute for soap.
 Lye made out of wood ashes is also used in the nixtamalization process of hominy corn by the tribes of the Eastern Woodlands in North America.

-In the United States, food-grade lye must meet the requirements outlined in the Food Chemicals Codex (FCC), as prescribed by the U.S. Food and Drug Administration (FDA).
-Lower grades of lye that are unsuitable for use in food preparation are commonly used as drain de-cloggers and oven cleaners.
+In the United States, food-grade lye must meet the requirements outlined in the Food Chemicals Codex, as prescribed by the Food and Drug Administration.
+Lower grades of lye that are unsuitable for use in food preparation are commonly used as drain cleaners and oven cleaners.

 Soap

-Lye in the form of both sodium hydroxide and potassium hydroxide is used in making soap.
+Both sodium hydroxide and potassium hydroxide are used in making soap.
 Potassium hydroxide soaps are softer and more easily dissolved in water than sodium hydroxide soaps.
 Sodium hydroxide and potassium hydroxide are not interchangeable in either the proportions required or the properties produced in making soaps.

 "Hot process" soap making also uses lye as the main ingredient.
 Lye is added to water, cooled for a few minutes and then added to oils and butters.
 The mixture is then cooked over a period of time (1–2 hours), typically in a slow cooker, and then placed into a mold.